bertofurth/Seagate-Central-Tips/Unbrick-Replace-Reset-Hard-Drive.md

 ### Required software tools on the building Linux host
 #### sfdisk version later than 2.28 (2.37 or later is best)
-This procedure makes use of version 2.28 or later of the "sfdisk" hard drive partitioning tool.
-Version 2.37 or later is even better as these more recent versions will partition the disk in a slightly more efficient manner.
+This procedure makes use of version 2.28 (circa 2016) or later of the "sfdisk" hard drive partitioning tool.
+Version 2.37 (circa 2022) or later is even better as these more recent versions will partition the disk in a slightly more efficient manner.

-This tool should be available on any modern Linux system with software more recent than 2015 or so.
+This tool should be available on any modern Linux system with software more recent than 2016 or so.
 Versions of sfdisk earlier than v2.26 cannot manipulate the "GPT" style partition table as used by the Seagate Central.
-Versions earlier than v2.28 do not have the "--delete" flag which is also desireable in this procedure.

 Issue the "sfdisk -v" command as per the following example to confirm the version of "sfdisk" in your system.